Image showing underwater view of a 3D character wearing pink and black full body swimsuit and treading water.

 Treading Water Exercise

 The best skills to develop are the ones that will help you survive.
-Treading water is a skill that everyone should learn.
-This is something that is vital for lifeguards, soldiers, and anyone who is planning to spend time in the water.
+Treading water is a that skill everyone should learn, even if they don't plan to cross the Bosphorus Strait.
+Treading water is vital for lifeguards, soldiers, and anyone who is planning to spend time in the water.
 Treading water has been part of military training and survival skills throughout history.
-More recently, water sports and first aid courses have incorporated treading water.
+More recently, water sports and first aid courses have incorporated treading water as well.

 Treading water is the ability to keep one's head above water in an upright position by moving legs and arms.
 So think of it as swimming in place.
 Treading water is a simple skill which you can learn with practice.
 There are many ways to tread water.
 Some of them are more effective than others, and some require different muscles to perform.
 This makes treading water an excellent workout routine to do in an impact-free environment.
 Treading water is very important for swimmers, as it allows them to maintain their position in the water without sinking.
 Lifeguards also must master this skill to be able to pull a drowning victim to safety.